 Explaining “Root Rot”

-A man named Greg called my program last Sunday.
+A man called my radio program a while back.
 I had been talking about Chinese pistachios and the fact that they are not especially susceptible to the cotton root rot fungus – at least, not from my life’s experiences.

-Greg had been told by an arborist that a tree he lost over the winter had died from it.
+He had been told by an arborist that a tree he lost over the winter had died from it.
 But then he continued using the shorter phrase “root rot” as he described the “bowl” his tree was growing in, and how he had put a soaker hose around the tree to keep annual flowers watered last year.
-That extra watering, combined with the 70 inches of rain DFW had last year had killed his tree, or at least that’s what the arborist told him.
+That extra watering had killed his tree, or at least that’s what the arborist told him.

 So that’s when I explained that those two terms are not the same, and that they are commonly confused.
 Here are some of the differences.

-Cotton root rot, by comparison, is due to disease, caused by the specific fungus Phymatotrichum omnivorum.
+Cotton root rot, by comparison, is due to a specific disease, caused by the fungus Phymatotrichum omnivorum.
 That species name “omnivorum” suggests that this disease kills lots of kinds of plants.

 Cotton root rot is an extremely damaging disease that has essentially shut down the cotton industry in many parts of Texas.
 It’s a hot-weather problem, most commonly showing up from late June through September.
 Plants die suddenly, often without wilting.
 I often compare it to cutting a tree or shrub off at the ground, then sticking its rootless trunk back in the soil.
 They suddenly turn brown or black, then crisp.

 Leaf colors may change long before fall.
 Bradford pears are a prime target for it, and you’ll see a pallid lavender/maroon tint to the leaves months before they should normally be changing.